 There are several situations where an individual may choose to exercise their right to restrict processing.
 For example, if they believe that the personal data being processed is inaccurate, they can request a temporary halt to the processing activities until the accuracy is verified.
 Similarly, if there is a dispute regarding the lawfulness of the processing, individuals can request the restriction of processing until the matter is resolved.

 Data Subject Access Requests (DSARs) are an integral part of data protection regulations, allowing individuals to exercise their rights to access and control their personal data.
-Organizations have a legal obligation to respond to DSARs within the specified timeframe.
-However, this is not just a mere compliance requirement; it is an opportunity for organizations to demonstrate their commitment to data protection and build trust with their customers.
+Organisations have a legal obligation to respond to DSARs within the specified timeframe.
+However, this is not just a mere compliance requirement; it is an opportunity for organisations to demonstrate their commitment to data protection and build trust with their customers.

 Responding to Requests in a Timely Manner